amirahnasihah/responsive-web-design/README.md

 ## 🚀 Projects

-Time to put your newly learned skills to work.
-By working on these projects, you will get a chance to apply all of the skills, principles, and concepts you have learned so far: HTML, CSS, Visual Design, Accessibility, and more.
+Time to put newly learned skills to work.
+By working on these projects, will get a chance to apply all of the skills, principles, and concepts that have learned so far: HTML, CSS, Visual Design, Accessibility, and more.

-Complete the five web programming projects below to earn your Responsive Web Design certification.
+Complete the five web programming projects below to earn Responsive Web Design certification.

 - **Build a [Survey Form](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form/)**
   - [solution](https://codepen.io/amirahnasihah/pen/XWVdgoV)